 As an entrepreneur and small business owner, I have a ton of things to think about and many hats to wear.
-I have been the janitor, the IT department, the head chef and the CFO (and that was just on Tuesday!).
-With so much on my plate, it is easy to let less pressing matters sit on the back burner including building a solid web presence and getting my business out in front of the world!
+I have been the janitor, the IT department, the head chef, web designer and the CFO (and that was just on Tuesday!).
+With so much on my plate, it is easy to let less pressing matters sit on the back burner including building a solid website and web presence and getting my business out in front of the world!fr

 No matter how busy you are, you cannot afford to let the design and implementation of your website be an afterthought.
 Even if your business is entirely offline, would-be customers will still turn to your website to get directions, find out about your hours and browse your product line.
 If those potential shoppers do not like what they see, they may never visit your business or make a purchase.
 To put it another way, a poor web presence, or none at all, could cost you money without your even knowing it.

-While many small business owners and entrepreneurs choose to build and maintain their own websites, there are some pretty compelling reasons to seek professional help.
+While many small business owners and entrepreneurs choose to build and maintain their own websites, there are some pretty compelling reasons to seek a professional website designer.
 Building a personal website may be fairly easy, but creating a functional, scalable, mobile responsive small business website is far more complicated and much more critical to your success.

 Using a professional web designer to build your small business website carries a host of benefits, from superior design and quality hosting to an expandable format that is able to grow with your business.
 A professional website designer can also provide the ongoing support you need, monitoring system status and preventing costly downtime.
 Find someone with experience and they can help give you ideas and suggestions that may have never even occurred to you!